Buying a whole chicken and cutting it up for chicken pieces is the most economical way to enjoy chicken.

-We will be cutting the chicken into eight pieces being two wings, two legs, two breasts and two thighs.
+We will be cutting the chicken into eight pieces being two wings, two legs, two breasts (you can opt to cut this in half) and two thighs.

 First job is to remove the extremities, that being the wings and legs.
 To remove the wings, turn the chicken upside down.
 Pull one wing out from the body and cut through the shoulder joint.
 Pull on the joint gently and the knife should slide straight through.
 Then do the other wing exactly the same.